A Higher View

 Why is it so fascinating to get a higher perspective?
 Could it be that we get accustomed to the ordinary appearance of our surroundings and lose sight of the larger scene?
 Even familiar locations seem different when seen from a higher elevation.

 For example, some of our neighbors moved to a rural area and now enjoy the open space and several acres of land.
 One day they saw a small plane flying around overhead.
 The reason for this flight became apparent later when a pilot/photographer showed up at their door.
 He had a large aerial picture of their house and property that was taken from his plane.
-They were willing to part with some cash to purchase that unique picture which henceforth was framed and displayed in their home.
+They were willing to purchase that unique picture which henceforth was framed and displayed in their home.
 For them, the higher view was worth it.

 In a similar way we need a higher view in the Christian life.
 How easy it is to become short-sighted in our walk and lose sight of God’s ultimate purpose.
 This higher perspective is based on God’s revelation: